 Five cottages designed by Gimson were built in the Charnwood Forest area of Leicestershire.
 Read their histories and see images of the exteriors and interiors.Find out more

-In 1911 Gimson entered the international competition sponsored by the Australian government for the new state capital at Canberra, New South Wales.
+In 1911 Gimson entered the international competition sponsored by the Australian government for the new capital city at Canberra, Australian Capital Territory (ACT).
 Very few British architects entered the competition as the conditions for the judging were not approved by the RIBA.Find out more